vgslavov/Problems/leetcode/cheatsheets.md

     * O(n + e)
     * easier to implement
     * can use to detect cycles
+    * can use less memory for wide graphs
+    * finding nodes far away from the root
 * BFS
     * iterative more common
-    * use to find shortest path from a node
+    * use to find shortest path from a node (unweighted only, weighted: Dijkstra's)
+    * when graph is of unknown size

 ### Binary